harveybc/gym-fx/README.md

 The reward function is the average of the area under the curve of equity and the balance variation.

+## MQL4 Dataset Generator

+The datasets used for the tests were generated with a MQL4 program located in the agents folder (Pending documentation).

 # Installation
 ### Step 1 - Setup Dependencies